herrevilkitten/holiday-in-ten-towns/Session_9.md

 			* Gryn cast _primal savagery_ to turn his hand into a clawed paw.
 He missed and then cast _moonbeam_ on the gladiator.
 			* The snakes attacked Gryn and Ragnar.
 Ragnar was bitten.
 			* Sheelah pinged a thug with an arrow.
-			* A gladiator struck
+			* A gladiator struck Gryn with a _shield bash_ and then impales him twice with a spear.
+Gryn goes down.
+The second gladiator impale
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTEyNzk4MTgzODEsMTcwNjI4NDE0MywxMT
+eyJoaXN0b3J5IjpbLTExOTg1MzEzMTgsMTcwNjI4NDE0MywxMT
 kzODczMDU3LDQzNDUxNDE1OSwtMTM4OTg3NTgwOSwtMjAyMjA0
 Mjg1MSwtMTk0MzY0ODc0OCwtNjA3MjUyNDA0LC00MTI1ODQzMj
 IsMTI0MzM0NjQyOSwtMTc0NDI1ODQ2MCwtMTk5NjkwMTk4Nyw1